We are aspiring to become one of the greenest trusts in London, if not the UK

 Each Trust has its own executive Senior Responsible Officer (SRO) and sustainability committee who oversee the progress related to the Green Plan.

-- To reach net zero by 2045 for the emissions we can influence (NHS carbon footprint plus), with an ambition to reach a 73% reduction compared with a 2019 baseline by 2036-2039.
+• To reach net zero by 2045 for the emissions we can influence (NHS Carbon footprint plus).

 Our nine sustainability goals

-Our Green plan was published in March 2022 and focuses on nine areas of action.
-A summary of our approach is detailed below and we are currently updating our Green plan for publication in Summer 2025.
+To coordinate carbon reduction efforts across the NHS at a local level, trusts are required to develop a Green Plan.
+Our latest Green plan (2022 to 2025) was published in March 2022 and focuses on nine areas.
+A summary of our approach can be viewed below.
+We will be refreshing our Green plan for publication in Summer 2025.